Brooke Evers

 In 2010, Evers was the presenter of The Rip Curl Pro at Bells Beach and went on to host the Australian Sexpo Tour with Australia comedian Russell Gilbert for 2011.
 In previous years, she frequently hosted and presented for Sydney-based company Unseen TV, covering events such as the Gold Coast 600, State of Origin, Sexpo and a number of fashion festivals.
 She was a full-time co-host on 90.9 Sea FM's The Drive Show from 3-7pm with radio presenter Craig 'Lowie' Lowe.

-She was a featured character on the reality TV show The Stafford Brothers with her fellow DJ Matt Stafford of the Stafford Brothers.
+She was a featured character on the reality TV show The Stafford Brothers with her friend DJ Matt Stafford of the Stafford Brothers.
 Season 2 premiered on FOX8 on 27 January 2012.

 In 2011, Evers accepted a position with ACP Magazines.
-As of 2012 she is an editorial assistant/journalist for Zoo Weekly.
+As of 2012, she is an editorial assistant/journalist for Zoo Weekly.

 Career

 In 2008, Evers qualified for university entry and was accepted into Griffith University on the Gold Coast.
 In 2010, she graduated with a Bachelor of Journalism majoring in Public Relations and digital media.

 Evers is a full-time cover model, editorial assistant and journalist working for men's magazine Zoo Weekly; based in Sydney.
 She has been working with the magazine since 2008, and moved into an editorial role in July 2011.
 Zoo Weekly is published by ACP Magazines.